 Tirthankar Roy Chowdhury, team leader at Tata Consultancy Services, feels the tool is user-friendly with a lot of functionalities, and doesn't require much coding because of its drag-and-drop features.

-Hitachi Lumada Data Integration is ranked 6th in Data Integration Tools with 26 reviews while IBM InfoSphere DataStage is ranked 9th in Data Integration Tools with 9 reviews.
+Hitachi Lumada Data Integration is ranked 6th in Data Integration Tools with 24 reviews while IBM InfoSphere DataStage is ranked 11th in Data Integration Tools with 10 reviews.
 Hitachi Lumada Data Integration is rated 7.8, while IBM InfoSphere DataStage is rated 7.8.
 The top reviewer of Hitachi Lumada Data Integration writes "Saves time and makes it easy for our mixed-skilled team to support the product, but more guidance and better error messages are required in the UI".
 On the other hand, the top reviewer of IBM InfoSphere DataStage writes "Robust, easy to use, has a simple error logging mechanism, and works very well for huge volumes of data".
-Hitachi Lumada Data Integration is most compared with SSIS, Talend Open Studio, Informatica Enterprise Data Catalog, Oracle Data Integrator (ODI) and Spring Cloud Data Flow, whereas IBM InfoSphere DataStage is most compared with SSIS, Talend Open Studio, AWS Glue, Azure Data Factory and Informatica PowerCenter.
+Hitachi Lumada Data Integration is most compared with SSIS, Talend Open Studio, Informatica Enterprise Data Catalog, Azure Data Factory and Mule Anypoint Platform, whereas IBM InfoSphere DataStage is most compared with SSIS, Talend Open Studio, Azure Data Factory, AWS Glue and Informatica PowerCenter.
 See our Hitachi Lumada Data Integration vs. IBM InfoSphere DataStage report.

 We monitor all Data Integration Tools reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.